bonitoo-io/selenium-accept-infl2/README.md

 Number is line number where the target scenario starts.

 ### API Notes

-Steps classes should directly or indirectly inherit from the `baseSteps` class in `baseSteps,js`.
+Steps classes should directly or indirectly inherit from the `baseSteps` class in `baseSteps.js`.
 This class contains some generic methods to streamline Selenium and Cucumber interactions.
 More will be added as the test suite grows.
 Here is a list as of 1.10.2019.

 `assertNotPresent(selector)`